 While parents/carers have the responsibility to monitor their children's use of the internet safely in the home, issues may arise and these may have an impact on their behaviour and relationships in school.
 Where this occurs, we aim to work in partnership with parents/carers to ensure children develop their understanding of the importance of online safety.

-The following links to be used for searching safely online
+The following link is to be used for searching safely online

 To learn more regarding Online Safety, please see the links below: